Flexible Laryngoscopy

 Comfort Measures:

-The surgeon and their staff will ensure your comfort throughout the procedure, addressing any concerns you may have.
+The surgeon and their staff will ensure your comfort throughout the procedure and address any concerns you may have.

 Communication: